misiektoja/lastfm_monitor/docs/configuration.md

 Email notifications need SMTP server details for the sending account.
 Add them to `lastfm_monitor.conf` or use the setup wizard.
 Setup checks the login without sending an email.
 To replace only the password, run `lastfm_monitor --set-smtp-password`.
 Password entry is hidden and preserves spaces.

+Every alert is sent as both HTML and plain text in one message.
+Mail clients that render HTML show the track, the account name and the values that changed in bold, and the music and lyrics links are clickable.
+Clients that do not render HTML fall back to the plain text, which lists the same addresses in full.

 Send one test message to verify the settings:

 ```sh